Linguistic rights: Sri Lanka

 One of the catalysts for Tamil separation arose in 1972 when the Sinhala government made amendments to the constitution.
 The Sinhala government decided to promote Buddhism as the official religion, claiming that "it shall be the duty of the State to protect and foster Buddhism".
 Given that the majority of the Tamils were Hindus, this created unease.
 There was then a fear among the Tamils that people belonging to the "untouchable castes" would be encouraged to convert to Buddhism and then "brainwashed" to learn Sinhala as well.

 Another spur was also the impatience of Tamil youth in Sri Lanka.
 Veteran politicians noted that current youths were more ready to engage in violence, and some of them even had ties to certain rebel groups in South India.
 Also in 1974, there was conference of Tamil studies organized in Jaffna.
 The conference turned violent.
 This resulted in the deaths of seven people.
 Consequently, about 40 – 50 Tamil youths in between the years of 1972 and 1975 were detained without being properly charged, further increasing tension.

 A third stimulus was the changes in the criteria for University examinations in the early 1970s.
 The government decided that they wanted to standardize the university admission criteria, based on the language the entrance exams were taken in.
 It was noted that students who took the exams in Tamil scored better than the students who took it in Sinhala.
 Thus the government decided that Tamil students had to achieve a higher score than the students who took the exam in Sinhala to enter the universities.
 As a result, the number of Tamil students entering universities fell.

 After the July 1977 election, relations between the Sinhalese and the Ceylon Tamil people became worse.
 There was flash violence in parts of the country.
 It is estimated about 100 people were killed and thousands of people fled from their homes.
 Among all these tensions, the call for a separate state among Tamil people grew louder.

 Quebec, Canada

+In Quebec, the Charter of the French Language (Bill 101) declares French as the province’s official language, impacting government, commerce, and education.
+It aims to promote French while protecting indigenous languages.
+However, it has sparked controversy, particularly among anglophones and businesses, over restrictions on English usage, leading to amendments and legal challenges since its introduction in 1977.
+The most recent modification is Bill 96 (2022), which strengthens the role of French in various sectors.